brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 have bony protrusions extending from their front legs which serve as blades in combat.

+Whether this fight happens on the cliffs or the bridge, make it epic by capitalizing on the arachnids’ adept climbing ability.
+They crawl beneath the bridge or along the cliff face to outmaneuver foes.
+You can also make use of the knockdown bane in order to create moments of tension.
+If a spider succeeds at a knockdown attack, the targeted player is now hanging from the cliff or rope bridge.
+A subsequent knockdown attack would send them hurtling to their doom (so use with restraint).

 \NextTableColumns{OLT{.33}OLT{.67}}

 | **Twisted Arachnids** (4) | 30’ speed, climbing |